Mars-The-Planet/Multiloader-Templates-with-Deimos/README.md

 ## Advantages Over the Built-in Template

 - **Two Template Options:**
-  - One for Minecraft 1.21.1, updated from 1.21 in the default template
+  - `multiloader` for Minecraft 1.21.1, based on the default 1.21 template (intended for 1.21+)
-  - One for Minecraft 1.20.4, designed for older versions with support for only Fabric and Forge
+  - `oldmultiloader` for Minecraft 1.20.4, designed for older versions with support for only Fabric and Forge (intended for 1.18-1.20.4)

+- **Mod Menu Dependency:**
+  Includes [Mod Menu](https://modrinth.com/mod/modmenu), a Fabric mod that lets you view and configure your mods in-game, as a preconfigured dependency

 - **Deimos Dependency:**
   Includes [Deimos](https://github.com/Mars-The-Planet/Deimos), a configuration and dynamic recipe generation library, as a preconfigured dependency